History of Cornell's Hardware

 In 1972, as the lease came close to renewal, it became obvious that Cornell's had outgrown the space available.
 A vacant lot was purchased about two blocks south of the store, and in 1973 construction began on a new building.
 The new store opened in January of 1974, with 9,000 square feet of retail space, and another 9,000 square feet of warehouse space in the basement.

-The store still occupies the building opened in 1974, although with the purchase of a building directly across the street we've managed to increase space by about 4,000 square feet.
-The new building houses our full service Just Ask Rental store, with a large garage attached used for maintenance and storage of our rental equipment as well as repairs of customer power equipment.
+The store still occupies the building opened in 1974, though we have added a second floor and opened up our basement area for our retail customers.
+With the purchase of a building directly across the street we've managed to increase space by about 4,000 square feet.
+The new building houses our full service True Value Rental store, with a large garage attached used for maintenance and storage of our rental equipment.

 Today the store is managed by the third generation of Fix family at Cornell's, John Fix 3rd, Mary Beth (Fix) Wellington, and Thomas Fix.
 John Fix Jr. stops in on occasion to make sure things are running smoothly.
 John Fix Sr passed away in December 1997, at the age of 95.